 Data sources and methodology

-The target population consists of all active establishments leasing retail, office, or industrial and warehouse buildings in a given month and classified to code 531120 - Lessors of non-residential buildings (except mini-warehouses) according to the North American Industry Classification System in Canada, engaged in the provision of space to others for rent.
+The target population consists of all active establishments classified to NAICS 531120 - Lessors of non-residential buildings (except mini-warehouses) in Canada, engaged in the provision of space to others for rent.
 Rental space used as a residence, dwelling or Mini-warehouse is excluded from this definition.

 Questionnaire modifications are ongoing.
 Pricing methodologies and questionnaire design were researched and developed based on international practices and improved through the efforts of Statistics Canada's Questionnaire Design Resource Centre.
 Focus groups with respondents were also conducted.